DougCal/ServerHive/README.md

 ```
 # Websockets Setup

-The websockets feature extends http(s) routing and load-balancing to websocket connections.
+The websockets feature extends http/https routing and load-balancing to websocket connections.
 There are two websockets options, pooling and non-pooling.
 The pooling option expects a pool id message from the client before connecting the persistent web socket tunnel to the appropriate target server handling that web socket pool.
 The non-pooling options creates persistent web socket tunnels with target servers on a least connection basis.

 ## lb.deploy ( string ) —